roboscala/sbt-robovm/README.md

 1. Install [sbt](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html)
 1. See [roboscala-samples](https://github.com/roboscala/roboscala-samples) for example on how to use and configure

-## Usage
+## Add the Plugin

-First, add the plugin into your project by adding `addSbtPlugin("org.roboscala" % "sbt-robovm" % "1.6.0")` into `project/plugins.sbt`. file. _(The file name (not extension) may actually be different, but such is the convention)_ This plugins version is in sync with RoboVM version, so it is always clear which RoboVM you end up using.
+First, add the plugin to your project by appending `addSbtPlugin("org.roboscala" % "sbt-robovm" % "1.6.0")` into the `project/plugins.sbt` file. _The file name (not extension) may actually be different, but such is the convention_ The plugin's version is in sync with the RoboVM version it uses, so it should always be clear which RoboVM is being used.

-### Project Creation
+## Project Creation

-To use the plugin, you have to create a [.scala build file](http://www.scala-sbt.org/0.13/tutorial/Full-Def.html) and define what kind of project you are creating.
+To use the plugin, you must create a [.scala build file](http://www.scala-sbt.org/0.13/tutorial/Full-Def.html) and define what kind of project you are creating.
+The file can be named anything, for example `project/MyBuild.scala`.

-When building an iOS app (you probably are), define the project as follows _(example `project/MyBuild.scala` file)_:
+When building an iOS app:

 ```scala
 import sbt.Keys._